sedagullu/SmartbearCucucmberProject/README.md

 pages folder :
-This folder contain some files that initiate all of page elements, also their action as objects. steps folder :
+This folder contain some files that initiate all of page elements, also their action as objects.

+steps folder :
-This folder contain some files that initiate any reusable steps.
-Its steps should have direct relations to specific test files. runners folder:
+This folder contain some files that initiate any reusable steps.Its steps should have direct relations to specific test files.

+runners folder:
-This folder contain some files that test cases executed. text folder :
+This folder contain some files that test cases executed.

+text folder :
-This folder contains some expected text that used in step folder. utilities folder :
+This folder contains some expected text that used in step folder.

+utilities folder :
-This folder contains some mrthods that used in step folder for reducing code duplication. feature file :
+This folder contains some mrthods that used in step folder for reducing code duplication.

+feature file :
-Its can contain some reusable steps for specific test cases that use data-driven or gherkin language on the same test files. target folder :
+Its can contain some reusable steps for specific test cases that use data-driven or gherkin language on the same test files.

+target folder :
 This folder for saving result file of report that generate after tests execute has finished.